 SEO marketing strategies are not something that you can set and forget about.
-This strategy is something that needs to be consistently monitored and evaluated to ensure your pages are fully optimized and your keywords are relevant for search results.
-If you keep a careful eye on your SEO strategy and adjust accordingly, over time, your website pages can show up on Page One of the search engine results pages (SERPS).
+This strategy needs consistent monitoring and evaluation to ensure your pages are fully optimized and your keywords are relevant for search results.
+If you keep a careful eye on your SEO strategy and adjust over time, your website pages can show on Page One of the search engine results pages (SERPS).
 This is extremely important because users typically only look at the results on page 1 or 2 of the SERPS to find the product or service they are searching for.

 Social Media Marketing

-Social media marketing has become increasingly popular within the past decade and is a very effective, low-cost way to market your business and grow your online presence and increase brand awareness.
-It is free to create profiles on all the major social platforms, and from there you can build your audience over time by consistently posting engaging content.
+Social media marketing has become increasingly popular within the past decade.
+It is a convenient, low-cost way to market your business, grow your online presence, and increase brand awareness.
+It is free to create profiles on all the major social platforms, and from there, you can build your audience over time by consistently posting engaging content.

 Your content marketing plan includes all the content on your website, blog posts, social media posts, ads, and email newsletters.
-It’s important to produce consistent, quality content that is relevant to your audience.
+It’s essential to produce consistent, quality content that applies to your audience.
 If the content you are publishing isn’t relevant, then you won’t achieve your desired results.
-Needless to say, your content takes time to start gaining traction – some of which will be trial and error – but mainly it will require more in-depth research and monitoring to determine which content works best for your business.
+Your content takes time to gain traction – some of which will be trial and error – but mainly, it will require more in-depth research and monitoring to determine which content works best for your business.
 After you figure that out, your content will drive your marketing efforts, resulting in more traffic to your website and increased conversions.

 Benefits of Utilizing Both Short-Term and Long-Term Marketing Campaigns